Budgeting & Forecasting

 Financial forecasts have major hurdles during economic downturns and recessions, which are characterized by decreased GDP growth and rising unemployment rates.

 Forecasting is made more difficult by market volatility and uncertainty since shifting stock prices and investor mood can have unanticipated results.
-Financial forecasting models get significantly more complex when geopolitical events, such trade disputes and geopolitical tensions, occur because they have the potential to alter global supply chains and currency exchange rates.
+Financial forecasting models get significantly more complex when geopolitical events, such as trade disputes and geopolitical tensions, occur because they have the potential to alter global supply chains and currency exchange rates.

 By adopting flexible and adaptive forecasting approaches, incorporating scenario planning, and risk mitigation strategies, businesses can enhance the resilience of their forecasting models and make more informed decisions in an ever-changing world.